katoyurina/wedding/README.md

-# Django App for Wedding
+# Django App for Bara-chan's Wedding

+TODO: Use AWS.